jasonjson/jasonjson.github.io/_posts/2015-10-21-evaluate-reverse-polish-notation.markdown

 ---
 layout: post
-title: Evaluate Reverse Polish Notation
+title: 150 -Evaluate Reverse Polish Notation
 date: 2015-10-21 14:04:59.000000000 -04:00
 tags:
 - Leetcode
 categories:
 - Brain Teaser
-- Data Structure
 author: Jason
 ---
-<p><strong><em>Evaluate the value of an arithmetic expression in Reverse Polish Notation.
+**Evaluate the value of an arithmetic expression in Reverse Polish Notation.
 Valid operators are +, -, *, /.
-Each operand may be an integer or another expression.</em></strong></p>
+Each operand may be an integer or another expression.**

 ``` java